packgenome/PackGenome-Artifacts/README.md

 ### Dataset

+Note that our paper extensively evaluated real-world Windows and Linux malware samples that take over 1 TB of disk space.
+To ensure the safety of the artifact evaluation process and to prevent any potential malicious or destructive operations, we have strictly provided non-malicious samples only.

 All the datasets have packed into the docker image.
 We have also provided a [download link](https://mailnankaieducn-my.sharepoint.com/:u:/g/personal/1811387_mail_nankai_edu_cn/EYdZVCc4tk9AmSTwqb-HRYEBU4Bjw3d3B2M0fl859GLpcQ) for the datasets via OneDrive.

 - **RGD: rule generation dataset**

   It contains programs packed by 20 popular off-the-shelf packers with multiple versions and configurations and 5 inaccessible packers.
 Each program corresponds to a trace file that records the unpacking routine instructions executed during program execution.

+	> Location in docker image: ``Dataset/RGD``.

 - **LPD: labeled packed samples dataset**

   It contains non-malicious packed programs that can be linked to known packers (i.e., 20 off-the-shelf packers with multiple versions and configurations).

+	> Location in docker image: ``Dataset/LPD``.

 - **LPD1: inaccessible packer dataset**

    It contains non-malicious packed programs that can be linked to five inaccessible packers.

+   > Location in docker image: ``Dataset/LPD1``.

 - **NPBD: non-packed samples dataset**

   It contains real-world benign programs (e.g., system files), which extracted from the non-packed samples dataset NPD (including more than 20,000 malicious samples) described in our paper.

+  > Location in docker image: ``Dataset/NPBD``.

 ## Artifact Evaluation